top of page

 What inspires you?

 Music.
 Skateboarding.
 My own life.
 The people I’ve met and coming of age experiences I’ve gone through first hand play a vital role in the influences found in my work.
-I grew up in the skater counter-culture world, it was a big part of my identity growing up and played a huge role throughout my life and how I approached art and creativity.
-Combine that with going to an Arts School throughout high school, I was always exposed to various forms of art and expression which really opened my mind to various worlds and perspectives.
-Throw in a BW film and darkroom printing class throughout those years and combine all those experiences together and eventually you get the person I am today.
+I grew up in the skater counter-culture world and that was a big part of my identity growing up and played a huge role throughout my life and how I approached art and creativity.
+Combine that with going to an arts school throughout high school, I was always exposed to various forms or art and expression which really opened my mind to various worlds and perspectives.
+Now music and old film from throughout the 80’s and 90’s inspired me to my creative inclinations.

 What motivates you to do what you do?